Irritable Bowel Syndrome (IBS) In Dogs

 High-quality fiber also helps your dog's body absorb all it is supposed to from the food you offer, and helps fuel probiotics that balance their guts.
 If your dog is not getting enough premium fiber, their guts are imbalanced, which irritates their gut lining.
 Fiber supplementation will ensure the right passage time through their gut.
 When your dog has the right fiber intake, their balanced microbiomes can ensure just the right consistency and nutritional absorption for optimal health.
 The right combination of insoluble and soluble fiber in Perfect Poop helps prevent diarrhea, constipation and slow digestion.

 Bernie’s Perfect Poop is made from nearly 50% premium fiber.
 Perfect Poop uses Miscanthus grass, pumpkin and flaxseed to help aid your dog’s digestion.
-Miscanthus grass is a healthier alternative to other cheap fiber fillers you may find in some other supplements.
-It’s an all-natural, non-GMO, grain-free, gluten-free fiber that is sustainably grown.
-It's grown without herbicides or pesticides and is good for the planet and for our dogs.
+Miscanthus grass is a healthier alternative to other cheap fiber fillers you may find in many dog foods and some other supplements.
+When dogs eat grass (miscanthus), they are taking in an all-natural, non-GMO, grain-free, gluten-free fiber that is sustainably grown.
+It's grown without herbicides or pesticides and is good for the planet and for raising healthy dogs.
 That’s what we like to call a winning combination.

 Prebiotics and Probiotics may help with Colitis In Dogs